cvquesty/cis_hardening/README.md

 ServerSPEC:    https://serverspec.org
 Puppet Litmus: https://puppetlabs.github.io/litmus/

-It should be noted that since the acceptance testing affects Grub and other booting mechanisms, that the docker provisioners could not be used, as containers do not "boot".
+It should be noted that since the acceptance testing affects Grub and other booting mechanisms, that the docker provisioners could not be used, as containers do not "boot" and code to work with the Grub subsystem would not function..

 In those circumstances, I utilized the vagrant provisioner to stand up full VMs to execute acceptance testing.

 # Current Allowances Needing Remediation